cosmic-lab-inc/epoch/README.md

 ## TODO:

-1. `spacetime/module/src/lib.rs` has `SpacetimeAccount`.
+1. `spacetime/client/src/lib.rs` has `SpacetimeAccount`.
 Cast the `ArchiveAccount` epoch gets from the snapshot into `SpacetimeAccount` so spacetime can use it.

-2. `spacetime/client/src/main.rs` is a binary that is run and has callbacks that the user (you) can execute.
+1.`spacetime/client/src/lib.rs` is a library that has callbacks that the user (you) can execute.
 See `SPACETIME.md` for commands to talk to the database and send `Hello, world!` messages.
 You need to create some reducer/callback that does the same thing (sending a message) but it's the `SpacetimeAccount` rather than the `Message` as it is right now.
 Then `epoch` can import that callback function and send every `SpacetimeAccount` to it.

-3. Once the `SpacetimeAccount` is in a callback that `spacetime-client` can use, you need to write the function in `spacetime/client/src/main.rs` that uploads to the database in the `SpacetimeAccount` table.
+2. Once the `SpacetimeAccount` is in a callback that `spacetime-client` can use, you need to write the function in `spacetime/client/src/main.rs` that uploads to the database in the `SpacetimeAccount` table.

-4. Write some function that can be called the same way you can send the `Hello, world!` message in the `SPACETIME.md` command guide.
+3. Write some function that can be called the same way you can send the `Hello, world!` message in the `SPACETIME.md` command guide.
 This function should fetch a `SpacetimeAccount` from the table by identity/key (account pubkey).